 Established in 1988, Whitehouse Institute of Design is considered to be one of Australia's leading privately owned design institutes.
-This reputation is underpinned by nearly 29 years of learning culture supporting innovation and creativity built on high levels of academic discipline; encouraging conceptual development, research, experimentation and innovative design outcomes in a variety of studio and technical environments.
+This reputation is underpinned by 30 years of learning culture supporting innovation and creativity built on high levels of academic discipline; encouraging conceptual development, research, experimentation and innovative design outcomes in a variety of studio and technical environments.

 Provider CRICOS: 02863C